forestry-labs/distillML/README.md

-# Distillation For ML Models
+# Distillation For Machine Learning Models

 This package provides several methods for model distillation and interpretability for general black box machine learning models.